tonyliang19/Course_notes_2023Spring/cpsc368/write_sql_queries/current_assi4.md

 13. For each province/territory, find the year it had the highest number of users.

+        CREATE VIEW bookCounts(userID) AS
+        SELECT      COUNT(br.userID)
+        FROM        Book b, Borrows br, User u, Address a WHERE       u.addressID = a.id AND
+                    br.userID = u.id AND
+                    br.bid = b.isbn
+        GROUP BY    br.borrowYear

-        SELECT      br.borrowYear
+        SELECT      br.borrowYear, a.province
         FROM        Address a, Borrows br, User u WHERE       u.id = br.userID AND
+                    br.bid = b.isbn AND
+                    u.addressID = a.id
-        GROUP BY    a.province, br.borrowYear
+        GROUP BY    br.borrowYear, a.province
         HAVING      COUNT(br.userID) > ALL(SELECT * FROM bookCounts bc)